DAS-RCN/continuous_data_handling/README.md

 # continuous_data_handling

 Most DAS acquisitions yield continuous data, which are cumbersome to handle.
-This repository includes methods for handling continuous DAS data (loading, buffering, data processing...).
+This repository includes methods for handling continuous DAS data (loading, buffering, data processing, space/time downsampling...).
 For now, I implemented a data iterator looping over all files in a folder.
 It automatically handles I/O, pre-processing, etc in a relatively fast manner and, most importantly, with minimal hassle.

 Later versions will include a data visualizer, database interface to save events of interest, and viewing of such events.